apache/spark/docs/mllib-guide.md

 MLlib is under active development.
 The APIs marked `Experimental`/`DeveloperApi` may change in future releases, and the migration guide below will explain all changes between releases.

+# spark.ml: The New ML Package

+Spark 1.2 includes a new machine learning package called `spark.ml`, currently an alpha component but potentially a successor to `spark.mllib`.
+The `spark.ml` package aims to replace the old APIs with a cleaner, more uniform set of APIs which will help users create full machine learning pipelines.

+See the **[spark.ml programming guide](ml-guide.html)** for more information on this package.

+Users can use algorithms from either of the two packages, but APIs may differ.
+Currently, `spark.ml` offers a subset of the algorithms from `spark.mllib`.

+Developers should contribute new algorithms to `spark.mllib` and can optionally contribute to `spark.ml`.
+See the `spark.ml` programming guide linked above for more details.

 # Dependencies